michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 The problem is the following.

-Given a letter, print a diamond starting with ‘A’ with the supplied letter at the widest point.
+Given a letter, print a diamond starting with 'A' with the supplied letter at the widest point.

 <pre>